bdbaraban/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-In this project, I learned about redirecting and manipulating files in the Shell and using special characters.
+In this project, I learned about manipulating files, redirecting files, and using special characters in the Shell.